esciencecenter-digital-skills/research-software-support/modules/publication/index.md

 category: Publishing & Citing
 order: 31
 author: eScience Center
-description: Publication of research output is important for findability and reusability, but how does that work for software?
+abstract: Publication of research output is important for findability and reusability, but how does that work for software?
 thumbnail: "thumbnail-publication.jpg"
 visibility: visible
 ---